MihaiBlebea/go-broadcast/blog/static/markdown/go_concurrent_quiz_game.md

     fmt.Printf("Game over!
 Score is %d of %d\n", score, len(quiz.Problems))
 }
 ```
+At line 13, we created a timer using the `time` package and set it up to expire after the `limit` variable that we get from the user at the start of the game.

-You notice that we used a select to "listen" for event coming from the timer `C` channel.
+Next, at line 22 we added a select keywowrd to "listen" for event coming from the timer's `C` channel.
 The arrow `<-` shows the direction of the data, flowing from the timer go-routine to the main go-routine.

-If the time expires, then we will break the select and the for loop and `goto` the GameOver tag at the bottom of the file.
+If the time expires, then we will "jump" to the GameOver tag, using the `goto` keyword.

-This will display the score to the user.
+This action, will skip the loop and display the score to the user.

-If you run everything now with `go run . -limit=5` and wait for 5 seconds you will notice that the time only expires when you press enter.
+If you run everything now with `go run . -limit=5` and wait for 5 seconds you will notice that the timer only seems to expires when you press enter.

 This is happening because the block of code that reads the user input is actually blocking the main thread.